 4. Recruit internal champions

-Everyone has their own jobs to do and internal communication can often be easily forgotten and removed by other priorities.
+Everyone has their own jobs to do, and internal communication can often be easily forgotten and removed by other priorities.
 We urge you to prioritise it though!
-Your staff need to be kept informed and in the loop regarding business decisions, development and any impactful changes.
+Your staff must be kept informed and in the loop regarding business decisions, development and any impactful changes.